 Starting life as The Calgary Epilepsy League, we were incorporated on December 5, 1955.
 A name change ensued in 1957, when we became known as the Western Canada Epilepsy League, and another name change in 1969 resulted in our current moniker, The Epilepsy Association of Calgary.

-65 years of providing community service, support and education is something that fills us with pride and appreciation, and we’re looking forward to even greater things in the next 65.
+Providing community service, support and education for 67 years is something that fills us with pride and we’re looking forward to even greater things in the next 67.

 Martin was born in Scotland before emigrating to Halifax, Nova Scotia, in the 1970s.

 Diagnosed with Epilepsy in 1979, Martin returned to school to be a draftsman before moving to Calgary in 1981.